What is a Help to Buy Isa?

 Who can open a Help to Buy Isa?

-Any UK resident can open to a Help to Buy Isa - but to qualify for the bonus, you need to meet the following criteria:
+Any UK resident can open to a Help to Buy Isa - but to qualify for the bonus, you need to:

 - Use the money to buy your first home; and

-If you're saving up to buy a house with someone else, you can both open a Help to Buy Isa, which means you can jointly earn a bonus of up to £6,000.
+If you're saving up to buy a house with another person, you can both open separate Help to Buy Isas, meaning you could potentially get £6,000 extra from the government.

 - Bank of Scotland